Energy Efficiency Policies

 Appliance Standards:

-NM has not set appliance standards beyond the federal appliance standards.
+New Mexico has not set appliance standards beyond the federal appliance standards.